-Diosdado Macapagal International Airport (DMIA) is situated in the Clark Special Economic Zone (CSEZ – a free port) of the Philippines near Angeles City on Luzon Island.
+Formerly known as Diosdado Macapagal International Airport (DMIA), Clark International Airport (CIA) is situated in the Clark Special Economic Zone (CSEZ) of the Philippines near Angeles City, Luzon Island.

-The airport was developed from the old US Clark Airbase (33,653ha) which was closed in 1991 when the US left following the eruption of Mount Pinatubo, which led to the area of the base being strewn with debris and lava.
-The old airbase was cleaned up in the following two years and in 1993 the CSEZ was opened in its place on the site with DMIA airport at the centre.
+The airport was developed from an old US Clark Airbase (33,653ha), which was closed in 1991 following the eruption of Mount Pinatubo.
+After two years of cleaning up debris and lava, the CSEZ was opened on the site with DMIA airport at the centre.

-The airport is 85km north west of the capital Manila, which is still within the required catchment to be a useful airport for business use (the road infrastructure around the airport has been improved with the 21bn-peso Subic Clark Tarlac Expressway (SCTEX) completed in March 2008).
-There are plans to establish a rail link to the airport through Metro Manila.
+Road infrastructure around the airport has been improved, with the PHP21bn ($461m) Subic Clark Tarlac Expressway (SCTEX) completed in March 2008.
+There are also plans to establish a rail link through the Metro Manila.

 Gate Gourmet facilities

-Building for the new facility started in March 2007.
-It is being constructed on a 3,000m² site adjacent to the CIAC headquarters.
-The construction work was undertaken by Philippine Sundt Construction and completed in the first quarter of 2008.
+Construction for the new facility started in March 2007 on a 3,000m² site adjacent to the CIAC headquarters.
+The work was undertaken by Philippine Sundt Construction and completed in the Q1, 2008.

 Other DMIA projects

-Philippine Airlines negotiated a deal at the end of 2007 with CAIC to invest $50m in the construction of maintenance, catering and ground handling facilities at DMIA.
-The deal was closed by the end of the first quarter of 2008 and the facilities will now be constructed concurrently with the airport’s second phase of expansion.
+Philippine Airlines negotiated a deal at the end of 2007 with CAIC to invest $50m in the construction of maintenance, catering, and ground handling facilities at DMIA.
+The deal was closed by the end of Q1 2008 and the facilities were constructed concurrently with the airport’s second phase of expansion.

-Philippine Airlines would like to use the airport as a hub to fly to Hong Kong, Singapore, Macau, Bangkok and also Taipei.
-The Philippine government has also improved the viability of the airport by relaxing rules on foreign budget carriers using the airport as a stopover point to other Asian countries.
+Philippine Airlines uses the airport as a hub to fly to Hong Kong, Singapore, Macau, Bangkok, and Taipei.
+The Philippine Government has also improved the viability of the airport by relaxing rules on foreign budget carriers using the airport as a stopover point to other Asian countries.

-In April 2008 two projects were agreed with contractors as part of phase two.
-The first was the Global Gateway logistics park, which will be located at Industrial Estate 5 on a 125ha site and will be developed by Kuwait Gulf and Link (KGL) for an investment of $25m.
-In addition a new 10ha maintenance, repair and overhaul (MRO) facility is being set up to service wide-bodied and narrow-bodied aircraft.
-The company responsible for the MRO will be the Singapore Airlines Engineering Company (SIAEC).
+In April 2008, two projects were agreed with contractors as part of phase two.
+The first was the Global Gateway logistics park, which is located at Industrial Estate 5 on a 125ha site, and was developed by Kuwait Gulf and Link (KGL) with an investment of $25m.

 Diosado Macapagal master plan

-The 2025 master plan puts forward far-reaching plans for the construction of a Y-shaped passenger terminal with 126 air bridges (19 for the A380).
+The 2025 master plan puts forward the construction of a Y-shaped passenger terminal with 126 air bridges (19 for the A380).

-In addition there will be an X-shaped satellite concourse with 79 air bridges (12 for the A380) and also a midfield air traffic control tower.
-A third parallel runway is planned along with new taxiways and aprons and a new cargo terminal complex.

-The airport infrastructure being increased to this level will allow an estimated 40 million passengers a year to use the airport.
+In addition, there will be an X-shaped satellite concourse with 79 air bridges (12 for the A380) and a midfield air traffic control tower.
+A third parallel runway is planned alongside new taxiways, aprons, and a new cargo terminal complex.
+These infrastructural developments will allow an estimated airport capacity of 40 million passengers a year.

-The master plan also puts forward plans for an automatic people mover, a ground transportation centre, a new two-line rail system for the airport and commuters to Manila and additional road infrastructure leading to the Subic-Clark Tarlac Expressway.
+The master plan also puts forward plans for an automatic people mover, a ground transportation centre, a new two-line rail system for commuters to Manila, and additional road infrastructure leading to the Subic-Clark Tarlac Expressway.

-In the final phases of the airport development in 2025, there could be a total of 145 frontal gates, 134 remote gates and four runways.
+In the final phases of development in 2025, there could be a total of 145 frontal gates, 134 remote gates, and four runways.
 The facility will then be able to handle an annual total of 110 million passengers.
-These impressive plans will potentially lead to the airport becoming a major hub in Asia.
+These plans will potentially lead to the airport becoming a major hub in Asia.